 In addition to setting up a trust, we will help guide you through making decisions around the trust.
 We have more than a decade of experience in creating this type of trust for people — we know the problems to anticipate and address; we know how to make the decision-making process a bit easier; and we know the right questions to ask to make sure YOUR trust works for YOU and your unique family and circumstances.
 If you think a nest egg trust might be right for you, we encourage you to give us a call at 217-726-9200.
 We will be happy to review your situation with you and counsel you as to whether a nest egg trust is best for your circumstances and the goals you want to achieve.

-To learn more on your own about nest egg trusts, download this FREE resource — Nest Egg Trusts: A Good Tool to Protect Property and Savings.
+To learn more about nest egg trusts, download this FREE resource on our Resources page.